7 Useful Things to Know Before Going to Tibet

 Tibet is located on the Qinghai-Tibet Plateau known as the "Roof of the World", with an average elevation of more than 4,000 meters.
 It is famous for its plateau landscape, Tibetan Buddhism culture, and towering snow-capped mountains, as well as many historical sites.
 Tibet is a pilgrimage site for countless travel enthusiasts, and is known as "a place that must be visited once in a lifetime".
 However, it’s not as easy as other places in China for foreigners to travel due to its special geographic and political situations.
-Hence, here we list the 7 useful things you need to know before traveling to Tibet based on our over 15 years’ experience of running the Tibet trip business.
+Hence, here we list the 7 useful things you need to know before going to Tibet based on our over 16 years of experience in running the Tibet trip business.

 Deal with Altitude Sickness

-Although Tibet is beautiful, after all, it's a high altitude area.
+Although Tibet is beautiful, after all, it's a high-altitude area.
 For those who want to go, there are indeed many worries.
-The first and biggest concern is about altitude sickness.
+The first and biggest concern is altitude sickness.

 Altitude sickness is a natural physiological reaction of the body due to pressure difference, low oxygen content, and dry air after reaching a certain altitude.
 Common symptoms include headache, dizziness, shortness of breath, chest tightness, insomnia, vomiting, purple lips, loss of appetite, general fatigue, muscle aches, etc.

 How to avoid altitude sickness?